About

 Welcome to my website!
 I’m Kat (Katrina) J. Olson, and my calling to serve the church has always been a focus in my life.

-I am also an ordained Minister of the Word in the Christian Reformed of North America.**
+I am also an ordained Minister of Word and Sacrament in the Reformed Church in America.**

 This website generally reflects my passion to serve the church.
-Here you will find a mix of responses, practical theological musings, and worship resources.
+Here you will find a mix of practical theological musings, worship resources, public responses, and a point of contact.
 My greatest desire is to build up the church and my hope is that this website will be a resource for a variety of people, from the curious to the faithful, from the firm to the shaky, from the stranger to the sibling.

 Bless the Lord, O, my soul; and all that is within me, bless God’s holy name! ~Psalm 103

-** In June, 2022, the governing body of my denomination made some confessional decisions regarding homosexuality and the queer community with which I strongly disagree.
+** Since March 2023.
+Previously ordained in the Christian Reformed Church in North America.
+In June 2022, the governing body of CRCNA made key confessional decisions regarding homosexuality and the queer community with which I strongly disagree.
 You can read more about my dissent here.